wyounas/wyounas.github.io/_posts/2024-10-29-gentzen-system.md

 We want to prove $ (p \lor q) \rightarrow (q \lor p) $ using the Gentzen system.

-Basically, you go step by step, using the outcome of each previous step to yield the next step, eventually leading to the proof.
+Basically, in such proofs, you proceed step by step, using the outcome of each step to derive the next one, eventually leading to the proof.

 Prove: $ (p \lor q) \rightarrow (q \lor p) $